DiscoveryAnalyticsCenter/EneRex/feature345/README.md

-# Task, Methods and Application extraction
+# Task and method extraction

 ## Dependencies
 This code was developed using Python 3.7.
 To create a new Conda environment using Python 3.7, do `conda create --name dygiepp python=3.7`.